Skip to content

 return redirect()->to($url);

-Limit the number of HTTP codes the app can return and process them in a consistent way.
+2. Use consistent HTTP status codes.
+Limit the number of codes the app can return and process them consistently.

 php